Choline in Pregnancy: How Much You Need and Best Food Sources

 Signs You Might Need More Choline

 It’s not always easy to tell if you’re low in choline because symptoms can be subtle.
-However, some signs that you might need to up your intake include:
+However, some signs that may be associated with low choline intake include:

-If you notice these symptoms, talk with your healthcare provider about your diet and whether a choline supplement might be right for you.
+If you notice these symptoms, talk with your healthcare provider about your diet and whether adjusting your nutrient intake or considering a supplement might be appropriate.

 Frequently Asked Questions About Choline in Pregnancy